1. THE FUN COMES FROM LEARNING

 Fall Season:

 Every September the coaches in each division draft teams.
 In divisions involving two grades, each team is made up half of one grade and half of the other.
-The following fall half the players will automatically move to a new division – thus providing a natural way of changing each team’s roster.
-It is also our ideal for teams to be competitively balanced.
+The following fall half the players will automatically move to a new division - thus providing a natural way of changing each team's roster.
+It is also our ideal for teams to be balanced competitively.
 When the outcome of a game is in doubt up to the last few minutes, we have succeeded.
 Overall, we hope no team wins every game, and no team loses every game.

 Spring Season: